All Episodes

 They're trying to make some hay out of this Egypt business.

-The architect of all of this economic failure, lecturing these people on what to do with their profits.
+And now, lecturing the Chamber of Commerce, the architect of all of this economic failure, lecturing these people on what to do with their profits.

 What these people know is the longer this guy's in office, there aren't going to be any profits.

-And again, we're playing these for you because the the media template here that Obama's speech of the chamber was Kennedy-esque.
+And again, we're playing these for you because the media template here that Obama's speech of the chamber was Kennedy-esque.

 Our true choice is not between tax reduction on the one hand and the avoidance of large federal deficits on the other.

-It is increasingly clear that no matter what party is in power, so long as our national security needs keep rising, an economy hampered by restrictive tax rates will never produce enough revenues to balance our budget.
+It is increasingly clear that no matter what party is in power, so long as our national security needs keep rising, an economy hampered by restrictive tax rates will never produce enough revenues to balance our budget, just as it will never produce enough jobs or enough profits.

 Surely the lesson of the last decade is that budget deficits are not caused by wild-eyed spenders, but by slow economic growth and periodic recessions.